mitchelljustin/pragmatic-lightning/index.md

 ## Initialize your Lightning Wallet

-Before the Weather API can get paid, you need to initialize your Lightning wallet: the private key used to control your money on your Lightning node.
+Before the Weather API can get paid, you need to initialize your Lightning wallet: the private key used to control the money on your Lightning node.

 To do this we're going to run the `lncli create` command inside Docker and generate a new random private key.

+Since we're running on testnet the password doesn't need to be secure.
+Of course, if you run on mainnet you need a secure password or your money might get stolen.

 ```bash
 $ docker-compose exec lnd lncli create